chillibasket/processing-grapher/README.md

 </br>

 ## Changelog
+1. (31st July 2021) Version 1.3.0 [Release]
+	1. ([#20](https://github.com/chillibasket/processing-grapher/issues/20)): Added option to change the colour of keyword tags on the "Serial" tab and signals on the "File Graph" tab.
+Simply click on the colour on the sidebar menu and select a new one using the colour picker.
+	2. Minor UI improvements on "File Graph" tab to highlight zoom options.
+The escape key can now be used to cancel an active zoom operation.
 1. (9th May 2021) Version 1.2.4
 	1. ([#18](https://github.com/chillibasket/processing-grapher/issues/18)): Added button to pause/resume the "Live Graph" to make it easier to analyse real-time data.
 Thanks to [aka-Ani](https://github.com/aka-Ani) for suggesting this feature.
 	1. Other minor UI improvements and bug fixes.